Author: Dr. Tyler Graham, DC

 Quick answers—including “when to worry.”

-How soon should I return to work after a back injury?
+When can I go back to work after a back injury?

 Do I need imaging before returning to work?

-How do I tell strain vs disc vs SI joint?
+How can I tell if it’s a strain vs disc vs SI joint issue?

-Worsening weakness, saddle numbness, bowel/bladder changes, fever with back pain, major trauma, or rapidly worsening symptoms.
-Seek urgent care if present.
+Seek urgent evaluation for progressive weakness, bowel/bladder changes, saddle numbness, fever with spinal pain, major trauma, or rapidly worsening symptoms.

 • Lifting Injury at Work: Low Back Strain vs. Disc vs. SI Joint (How to Tell)